iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 31

-- Grab a pot or pan and fill it with enough water to fully cover your iOpener.
+- Fill up a pot or pan with enough water to completely cover an iOpener.

-- Bring the water to a boil, then turn off the heat—no need to keep it roaring.
+- Bring the water to a rolling boil, then turn off the heat.

-- Use tongs to carefully lift the iOpener out of the water—hot stuff!
+- Use tongs to carefully remove the iOpener from the hot water—watch out, it's going to be warm!

 Tools Used